Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 - negative prompt: (list of strings)
   - input multiple lines of prompt text
   - we call each line of prompt a stage, usually you need at least 2 lines of text to starts travel (unless in 'grad' mode)
-  - if len(postive_prompts) != len(negative_prompts), the shorter one's last item will be repeated to match the longer one
+  - if len(positive_prompts) != len(negative_prompts), the shorter one's last item will be repeated to match the longer one
 - mode: (categorical)
-  - linear: interpolate linearly on condition/uncondition in latent space
+  - `linear`: interpolate linearly on condition/uncondition in latent space
-  - replace: walk by gradually substituting word embededings
+  - `replace`: walk by gradually substituting word embeddings
-  - grad: walk by optimizing certain loss
+  - `grad`: walk by optimizing certain loss
   - NOTE: `walk` methods might not reach target stages in specified steps some times, or reached earlier than expect, in that case, manually tune `grad_alpha` and `steps`  might help a little...
 - steps: (int, list of int)
-  - number of images to interpolate between two successive stages
+  - number of images to interpolate between two stages
   - if int, constant number of travel steps
   - if list of int, length should match `len(stages)-1`, separate by comma, e.g.: `12, 24, 36`
+- genesis: (categorical), the a prior for each image frame
+  - `fixed`: starts from pure noise in txt2img pipeline, or from the same ref-image given in img2img pipeline
+  - `successive`: starts from the last generated image (this will force txt2img turn to actually be img2img from the 2nd frame on)
+- denoise_strength: (float), denoise strength in img2img pipelines when `genesis == 'successive'`
 - replace_*
   - replace_order: (categorical)
     - `random`: substitute tokens randomly
-    - `similiar`: substitute most similiar tokens first (L1 distance of token embeddings)
+    - `similiar`: substitute most similar tokens first (L1 distance of token embeddings)
-    - `different`: substitute most diffrent tokens first
+    - `different`: substitute most different tokens first
     - `grad_min`: substitute tokens that causing smallest gradient first (gradient settings same as in `grad` mode)
     - `grad_max`: substitute tokens that causing largest gradient first
 - grad_*